 To the frustration of our clients, the position of the State has been very formal, not addressing the very human dimensions of the case.
 To this day, the State has never acknowledged that it was wrong to prioritize the security of Dutchbat over the population it had to protect.
 The proceedings will not bring back their dead relatives.
 Still, the Mothers of Srebrenica have good hope that justice will prevail.

-This article is written by by Marco Gerritsen and Simon van der Sluijs of law firm Van Diepen Van der Kroef Advocaten, leading counsel for the Mothers of Srebrenica and appeared on 7 juli 2015 in International Justice Tribune.
+This article is written by Simon van der Sluijs of law firm Van Diepen Van der Kroef Advocaten, leading counsel for the Mothers of Srebrenica and appeared on 7 juli 2015 in International Justice Tribune.

 Procedure The Hague